Anuken/Mindustry-Suggestions/README.md

 - Removing metaglass from the water extractor recipe
 - Carrying aircraft with naval units
 - Preview of unit spawn locations, paths or waves
+- Any sort of string manipulation in logic (reading from message blocks, reading characters, splitting strings, etc)